 “The professional contacts and work experience I gained while still a student—through working for the university gallery system, through in- and out-of-the classroom conversations with my professors, and working collaboratively with peers on special projects and exhibitions such as the department’s annual print exchange—were a great springboard into my current career as an arts administrator, and helped me develop critical skills that I still use on a daily basis.” – Class of 2014

-- Bachelor of Fine Arts (B.F.A.) in studio arts with concentrations in: ceramics, jewelry/metals, painting, photography, printmaking, sculpture, or video
+- Bachelor of Fine Arts (B.F.A.) in studio arts

 - Bachelor of Arts (B.A.) in art